 Fad diets can work for some people because they tend to reduce your overall calorie intake but are not all sustainable in the long run.
 The diets that aren’t sustainable mean that most people put weight back on right after they finish the diet, and in some cases, even more weight.
 It’s not only bad for your body, but there are also health risks associated with fad diets.
 Some examples include:

-- Restricting carbohydrates too much can cause dizziness, fatigue, constipation and, in extreme cases, kidney problems.
+- Restricting carbohydrates too much and long term can cause dizziness, fatigue, constipation and, in extreme cases, kidney problems.
 It also affects brain functioning.

 - Eating too little fat can cause a nutrient deficiency, excessive appetite and mood problems.

 - Although it’s currently not a trend to limit protein intake, eating too little can cause muscle wasting, changes in skin and hair texture, and a higher amount of infections.